martincostello/sqllocaldb/readme.md

 ## Building and Testing

-Compiling the library yourself requires Git and the [.NET Core SDK](https://www.microsoft.com/net/download/core "Download the .NET Core SDK") to be installed (version `3.1.201` or later).
+Compiling the library yourself requires Git and the [.NET SDK](https://www.microsoft.com/net/download/core "Download the .NET SDK") to be installed (version `5.0.100` or later).

 For all of the tests to be functional you must also have at least one version of SQL LocalDB installed.